 A student must complete a course in an amount of time that shall not exceed 125% of the course length.
-All students must complete the course within their maximum time frame requirements with a minimum of an 80% attendance average and a minimum 75% grade average.
+All students must complete the course within their maximum time frame requirements with a minimum of 80% attendance average and a minimum 75% grade average.
 Students who fail to complete their program within the maximum timeframe may be allowed to complete the course but may not be eligible for Title IV Aid.
+Students who exceed the maximum timeframe will be terminated and may re-enroll in the program on a cash pay basis.

-Maxim um Time Frame Course: Weeks Scheduled Hours Cosmetology (Full Time: 30 hrs/week) - 1500 Hours 65 1875 Instructor Training (Full Time: 30 hrs/week) - 600 Hours 30 750 Manicuring (Full Time: 30 hrs/week) - 400 Hours 21 500
+Maximum Time Frame Course: Weeks Scheduled Hours Cosmetology (Full Time: 30 hrs/week) - 1500 Hours 65 1875 Instructor Training (Full Time: 30 hrs/week) - 600 Hours 30 750 Manicuring (Full Time: 30 hrs/week) - 400 Hours 21 500